RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/03-Near-Real-Time-Mirroring-v4.md

 # Near Real Time Mirroring v4

-**The RIPE NCC NRTM** is a publicly available service that allows authorised users to receive a stream of available data from the RIPE Database on a server.
-The user will receive a stream of data from the server with near real time updates.
-This service does not include any personal data.

 NRTMv4 is a protocol for IRR mirroring that improves upon existing protocols by publishing records via an HTTPS endpoint, using periodic [Snapshots Files](#snapshot-file) and regular [Delta Files](#delta-file).
 It includes integrity checks through signing and enhances scalability by generating files once and distributing them over HTTPS.
 For more information,